leaonline/leaonline-accounts/README.md

 In development this project creates initial accounts without a password.
 If you want to use them you need to check the console after the first startup and click the link to set a new password.

+The account names / emails are located in the [`settings.json`](./settings.json) file.

 ## Run tests